sigurdurb/jupyterhub-ipyparallel/README.md

 ```

 * Move the `ipcluster_config.py` from this repo to `~/.ipython/profile_jotunn/ipcluster_config.py`
+the ipcluster_config.py might need to be configured for the remote python bash script and if the remote user directory and username differ from the local environment.
+But in Jupyterhub and Jötunn they are the same, both under `/home/<username>`

 For most recent magics and MPI functionality:
 Install most recent ipython and ipyparallel, notebook and jupyter server
 Install widgetsnbextension and have this in notebook `!jupyter nbextension enable --py widgetsnbextension`, or terminal:`jupyter nbextension enable --py widgetsnbextension` `

+#### Starting cluster:
+Through the IPython clusters tab
+Logs for starting on RU Jupyterhub are available for root with command `less +G /var/log/jupyterhub/rupyter.log`
+but can also be started on terminal `ipcluster start -n 4 --profile jotunn`

 ## Connecting to Views
 ```python